SAP-archive/teched2021-DAT162/exercises/ex2/README.md

 ## Exercise Description

+The exercise is split in the steps listed below.
+Please note that there is a detailed [step-by-step description](#step-by-step-description) provided below.

 ### Step 1: Create Business Partner

 You create a Business Partner with different data set incl. address, role, bank data, identification and submit your request.